- 📖 Geeky Medics OSCE Book

 What was going through their mind at the time?

-Did they think their self-harm would kill them?
+Did they think their self-harm would end their life?

 What did they do straight after the self-harm?